Of Stone, Bone and Water

 How do I make medicine of all this grief?

-This is a course for those whose hearts are broken open by personal, collective or ecological loss.
-For those who are struggling to find grief support that is effective and soul-nourishing.
+This is a course for those whose hearts are broken open by personal and collective loss and change.
+For those who are searching to find grief work that is soul-nourishing.
 For

 For those who desire meaningful ways to be in relationship with grief as a sacred practice.

 This is a course for people who seek connection with the wider field of relations that life is made of, including their ancestors, to support healing and wisdom.
 For those who seek to reclaim personal ritual arts and ancient ancestral connections for life-affirming grief expression.
 For those that want to support their deceased loved ones transition well into a healthy ancestor.
 For those who know the importance of grieving as salve for their own heart, and for the wider healing needed in our world.

 This is a course for those who want their grief to be an offering that supports life.